CS-433/ml-project-2-odds-oddities/README.md

 ### Inference

-You can use `run.py` for running the inference.
+You can use [`run.py`](run.py) for running the inference.
 Notice that it is necessary to download the raw data and final models before running the script.

-Additionally, keep in mind that the experiments and inference was done on 16GB NVIDIA V100 Tensor Core GPU and it might be unfeasible to run the script locally.
+Additionally, keep in mind that the experiments were done on 16GB NVIDIA V100 Tensor Core GPU, and it might be unfeasible to run the script locally on GPU.
+On CPU it would take ~ 3 minutes to produce the csv.'
-For that purpose, we've set up a notebook that can be used in e.g. Google Colab.

 ## Contact